Vifa: Rebirth

-After gradually disappearing from its traditional grounds following the Tymphany merger, the Vifa brand was revived in Viborg, Denmark in 2014, this time focused on household and lifestyle audio products.
-Trading on classic Nordic design, and naming their designs after Nordic cities, the new company announced its first wireless speaker, Copenhagen, adorned with textiles from the Danish textile manufacturer, Kvadrat, and supporting Apple Airplay.
+After gradually disappearing from its traditional grounds following the Tymphany merger, the Vifa brand was revived by new owners Vifa Denmark A/S in Viborg, Denmark in 2014.
+Trading on classic Nordic design traditions and naming their products after the Nordic capital cities, the company announced its first wireless speaker, Copenhagen, supporting Apple Airplay the same year.
+This was followed by the portable Bluetooth-based Helsinki (2015) and Oslo (2016) speakers, and the Stockholm Hi-Fi soundbar, all adorned with textiles from the Danish textile manufacturer, Kvadrat.

-Vifa also makes their own exclusive Bluetooth-based wireless speakers, with the first model being Oslo, followed by the portable bluetooth speaker, Helsinki in 2016 and Hi-Fi bookshelf speaker, Copenhagen and Hi-Fi soundbar, Stockholm.

-Design

-Vifa products are regarded for their Nordic inspired design.
+Initially concentrating on household and lifestyle audio devices, Vifa now also manufacture loudspeakers and line arrays for professional installation and sound reinforcement.
+These products are named after Danish localities.